 As we can see, mixing NSAIDs with alcohol is asking for trouble.
 The combined side effects are likely to leave us feeling drained, dizzy, and groggy.
 Add a stomach ache and nausea on top of that, and we’ll be wishing we had reconsidered.

-2. Potentially Dangerous Interactions With the Heart, Liver, and Kidneys
+2. The Strain on Your Heart, Liver, and Kidneys

 NSAIDs can cause problematic interactions with the heart, liver, and kidneys.
 And alcohol can add to the strain, which could lead to serious issues.